 “Success occurs when opportunity meets preparation”

-You want to appear in Forbes 30 under 30.
-You won’t do that by merely sitting on your couch, cramming down on Doritos, and wishing “What will be will be”.
+For example, if you want to appear in Forbes 30 under 30, you won’t do it by just sitting on your couch, and siging “What will be will be”.

 “Life is not meant to happen to us.
 It’s our choice make it happen for us.”

 4. Blame No One.
 Try one more time, but Never Stop Trying.

 It is easy to blame it on bad luck when some things happen to us: